supremedao/lev-strat/findings.md

 This code loops through all the deposits awaiting investing and totals up the `wstETHAmount` that is expected to be present.

+### HIGH-3: Once `unwindPositionFromKeeper` or `unwindPosition` is called, the collateral cannot be accessed by the protocol again

+Once `LeverageStrategy::unwindPositionFromKeeper` is called a fixed 30% of the total staked `BPT` is unstaked and used to repay the loan from `crvUSD`.
+This action should ideally increase the health of the CDP by decreasing the debt.
+But now the protocol has excess collateral that it cannot use to generate yield again.

+Recommendation:
+Unwinding is part of healthy protocol operations, but unwinding and then rebalancing to within acceptable parameters should be done to ensure maximal yield is generated.
+Such parameters and re-investing is not yet implemented.

 ---

 ### MEDIUM-1: Prices may change